YogurtRamune/KapraoSignal/README.md

 ```lua
 Signal.LastestFiredValue : {any}
 ```
-Lastest variadic arguments passed to `Signal:Fire()` and packed directly (`{...}` not `table.pack(...)`) If no arguments were passed then it'll return an empty table (`{}`)
+Lastest variadic arguments passed to `Signal:Fire()` and packed directly (`{...}` not `table.pack(...)`).
+If no arguments were passed then it'll return an empty table (`{}`)
 <br/><br/>

 ```lua
 Signal:ImmediateConnect(callback: (...any) -> ()) -> Connection?
 ```
 If the signal isn't Destroyed/Dead, `Connection` will be returned.
+Otherwise, `nil`.
-Otherwise, `nil` Has the most priority and will run in the same thread where its signal is fired Be cautious while using this method as it can interrupt the thread where signal is fired if there's any error in any callbacks
+Has the most priority and will run in the same thread where its signal is fired.
+Be cautious while using this method as it can interrupt the thread where signal is fired if there's any error in any callbacks
 <br/><br/>

 ```lua
 Signal:Connect(callback: (...any) -> ()) -> Connection?
 ```
 If the signal isn't Destroyed/Dead, `Connection` will be returned.
+Otherwise, `nil`.
-Otherwise, `nil` After the signal is fired, the callback will be run through `task.spawn` after immediate connections' callback
+After the signal is fired, the callback will be run through `task.spawn` after immediate connections' callback
 <br/><br/>

 ```lua
 Signal:Wait() -> (...any)?
 ```
-Yields the current thread unless the signal is already dead it'll return nil instead Returns any variadic arguments passed to `Signal:Fire()` unless the signal is being destroyed while waiting
+Yields the current thread unless the signal is already dead it'll return nil instead.
+Returns any variadic arguments passed to `Signal:Fire()` unless the signal is being destroyed while waiting
 <br/><br/>